sagiegurari/cargo-make/docs/_includes/content.md

 The file path in the extend attribute is always relative to the current toml file you are in and not to the process working directory.

-The extend attribute can be very usefull when you have a workspace with a Makefile.toml that contains all of the common custom tasks and in each project you can have a simple Makefile.toml which just has the extend attribute pointing to the workspace makefile.
+The extend attribute can be very useful when you have a workspace with a Makefile.toml that contains all of the common custom tasks and in each project you can have a simple Makefile.toml which just has the extend attribute pointing to the workspace makefile.

 <a name="usage-load-scripts"></a>